msgpack/msgpack-javascript/README.md

 This library is compatible with the "August 2017" revision of MessagePack specification at the point where timestamp ext was added.

-## Stability

-This is under development until v1.0.0.
-Any API will change without notice.

 ## Synopsis

 ```typescript